-During the first trimester, a woman’s body is going through many changes, but pregnant yoga can be helpful.
-Although you may be a bit self conscious, you may want to enroll in a pregnancy yoga class where you are with other women who are pregnant as well.
+During the first trimester, a woman’s body is going through many changes; pregnancy yoga can be helpful.
+Although you may be a bit self-conscious, you may want to enroll in a prenatal yoga class where you are with other women who are pregnant as well.

 It’s a good idea to continue using poses that open the hips, like the Knee to Ankle, and previously mentioned poses.
 Using positions that are on all fours, such as Cat-Cow, is also great for keeping your baby in the right birth position.

-You can use the Cobbler’s post to further open you pelvis, the pelvic tilt, which can lessen your back pain, and squatting poses can help to build up your leg strength.
+You can use the Cobbler’s post to further open your pelvis, the pelvic tilt, which can lessen your back pain, and squatting poses can help to build up your leg strength.

 Pregnancy Yoga Video

-Here is a good sample video to show you some of the most common poses in pregnancy yoga.
-Try these out.
-And if you like them, then enroll in a prenatal yoga class or at least get your self a really good pregnant yoga dvd to practise at home.
+Here is an additional good sample video to show you some of the most common poses in pregnancy yoga.
+You can try these out too.
+And if you like them, then enroll in a prenatal yoga class or at least get your self a really good pregnant yoga online class to practice at home.

 First of all, you should make sure that you avoid postures that make you uncomfortable.
-For example some pregnant women simply can’t lie flat on their back even with their knees bent.
-If anything hurst or you get dizzy, then stop!
+For example, some pregnant women simply can’t lie flat on their backs even with their knees bent.
+If anything hurts or you get dizzy, then stop!